 Apalachicola-Chattahoochee-Flint Waters Conference

-The 2022 ACF Waters Conference will highlight recent studies, changes in basin conditions, and use of that information in management of shared resources in the Apalachicola-Flint-Chattahoochee River Basin.
+The 2024 ACF Waters Conference in Albany, Georgia will highlight recent studies, changes in basin conditions, and use of that information in management of shared resources in the Apalachicola-Flint-Chattahoochee River Basin.
 Researchers, managers, water users, and other stakeholders are invited to join us to share information and learn about basin resources.

-Early rate for general registration is $150 and ends April 6.
-Beginning on April 7, general registration will increase to $175.
-Student and one-day registration rates are also available.
+Early rate for general registration will open soon.
+Student and one-day registration rates will also be available.